Battle of Affane: Battle

 Desmond's forces comprised his Fitzgerald kinsmen, allied Gaelic clans such as the O'Connors and O'Briens, and a disaffected dependent of Ormonde's, Sir Piers Butler of Cahir.
 Ormonde's troops were provided by the Butler lords with Gaelic and Old English levies.

 Desmond left Lismore at first light with 80–100 horse, 300–400 foot, and hundreds of followers.
 In the company of the MacCarthys, O'Sullivans, MacSheehys, and O'Connors, he marched to Bewley at the tidal high point of the Finisk, where he demanded service of Maurice Fitzgerald in the formal way, according to the customary military exactions of coyne and livery.
 Fitzgerald offered to go to arbitration, but Desmond insisted on the sole decision of his brehon; they could not agree.

 Desmond pitched camp, ordered the slaughter of 60 cattle, sent some horseboys out to fire a few houses and sent others to Dungarvan for wine.
-Three houses were set on fire, and Ormonde came down the mountain with the O'Kennedys, Gillapatricks, and Burkes.
+Three houses were set on fire, and Ormonde came down the mountain with the O'Kennedys, MacGillapatricks, and Burkes.

 A local man advised Desmond to attack immediately, lying to him that Ormonde himself was absent.
 Lord Power, however, urged him to retreat to his house at Curraghmore and consider his position.
 Desmond's assessment was that the opposing forces were weak and could be taken with ease, and so he chose to attack.
 The Geraldines set off for Dromana in the parish of Affane, the chief seat of the Fitzgeralds of the Decies, taking up reinforcements at Lismore on the way.